 Art & Spirituality Interfaith Forum, meeting monthly in Ipswich, Suffolk

 Why not come along and join our monthly Ipswich-based Interfaith "Art & Spirituality" discussion forum: a friendly, informal, inclusive group that exists to share ideas about the expression of spirituality through visual art and poetry.
 Free Entry.
 Just turn up!

-Our next Art & Spirituality group discussion will take place on Tuesday 11th July 2017, 10.30 am - 12.00 noon, when we will discuss the theme of Portraits: Every Face tells a Story.
+Our next Art & Spirituality group discussion will take place on Tuesday 12th September 2017, 10.30 am - 12.00 noon, when we will discuss the theme of Touch, with a presentation and introduction by Charlotte Stewart: